tomideadeoye/merislabs-official/reference.md

 ### 🛠 Major Code Modifications & Refactors:

-- **Migration of Contacts Service from Notion to Neon (Postgres)**:
+- **Migration of Contacts Service from WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES to Neon (Postgres)**:
-  - **Reason**: To transition from Notion to a more scalable and robust PostgreSQL database for contacts management.
+  - **Reason**: To transition from WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES to a more scalable and robust PostgreSQL database for contacts management.
   - **Changes**:
     - Defined and implemented a new `contacts` table schema in Neon.
     - Created `fetchContactsFromNeon` and `saveContactToNeon` functions in a dedicated service file (`app/lib/contact_service.ts`) for database interactions.
-    - Updated the primary contacts API endpoint (`app/api/orion/contacts/route.ts`, renamed from `app/api/orion/notion/contacts/route.ts`) to exclusively use the new Neon-backed service for both data retrieval and persistence.
+    - Updated the primary contacts API endpoint (`app/api/orion/contacts/route.ts`, renamed from `app/api/orion/WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES/contacts/route.ts`) to exclusively use the new Neon-backed service for both data retrieval and persistence.
-    - The old Notion-based contacts API route was subsequently deleted.
+    - The old WE NO LONGER USE NOTION, MIGRREATE ALL TO NEON/POSTGRESSDB/SCHEMA, ENSURE WE ARE COMPLETELY USING THE DB FROM NEON AND DELTE ALL MIGRATED FILES-based contacts API route was subsequently deleted.
     - A temporary SQL execution endpoint (`app/api/orion/internal/execute-sql/route.ts`) was briefly used for table creation and then removed.
 - **Comprehensive TypeScript and Linter Error Resolution**:
   - **Reason**: To achieve a zero-error build, ensure strict type safety, improve code maintainability, and align with project coding standards.